-2. RATIFICATION OF DELOITTE & TOUCHE LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM o FOR o ABSTAIN o AGAINST
+4. RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE YEAR ENDING OCTOBER 31, 2011

+□ FOR o AGAINST □ ABSTAIN

-3. In their discretion, upon such other matters which may properly come before the meeting or any adjournments
+5. In their discretion, upon such other matters which may properly come before the meeting or any adjournments

-THIS PROXY WILL BE VOTED AS DIRECTED, BUT WHERE NO DIRECTION IS GIVEN, IT WILL BE VOTED FOR THE ELECTION OF ALL DIRECTORS AND FOR PROPOSAL 2.
+THIS PROXY WILL BE VOTED AS DIRECTED, BUT WHERE NO DIRECTION IS GIVEN, IT WILL BE VOTED FOR THE ELECTION OF ALL DIRECTORS, FOR PROPOSALS 2 AND 4, AND "3 YEARS" ON PROPOSAL 3.